kiavashp/kiavashp.github.io/docs/_words/dream.md

 Lost in a bold and colored place of pictures yet unseen

-unreal to my waking mind
+Unreal to my waking mind
 forgotten with a blink

-lost control, a foreign world
+Lost control, a foreign world
 it feels, but never true

 for it’s my dream, but in its wake